MrShimson/MrShimson/README.md

 </div>

 ## About me
-I've made a long way, trying to find my calling, and finally decided, that I want to be a **PHP-developer** 🐘.
+I've made a long way, trying to find my calling, and finally decided, that I want to be a **PHP-developer** 🐘, so I'm looking for a full-time job (or an internship) at the moment.

+If you are intrested, you can watch my **[CV](https://cv.hexlet.io/ru/resumes/3795)**.

 I'm currently learning PHP's framework  **Larvel**, not forgetting to improve my current qualification by:
 * reading different articles and professional literature, like: